hakavlad/tird/docs/SPECIFICATION.md

   - Encrypt & embed, Extract & decrypt
 - Creating files with random data
 - Overwriting file contents with random data

 ---

+## Conventions used in this document

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14) [[RFC 2119](https://www.rfc-editor.org/rfc/rfc2119)] [[RFC 8174](https://www.rfc-editor.org/rfc/rfc8174)] when, and only when, they appear in all capitals, as shown here.

+`||` denotes concatenation.
+`=` denotes assignment.
+`,` denotes separate parameters.
+`0x` followed by two hexadecimal characters denotes a byte value in the 0-255 range.
+`++` denotes incremented by one in little-endian.

+---